 - 1 To qualify for the Bachelor of International Tourism Management, a student must achieve 360 points by successfully completing the following: - (a) Core papers: 120 points with 60 points at level 7 and - (b) A major: 120 points from one of the majors identified in these regulations with at least 45 points at level 6 and at least 45 points at level 7, and - (c) 120 points, with at least 30 points at level 6 or above from further papers listed in the Bachelor of International Tourism Management Table, or any other bachelor's degree with the approval of the programme leader. - 2 A student taking a double major may hold up to 30 points in common between the two majors. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.

-4 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 526.
+4 A student may choose an additional major and/or one or more minors.
+The completion requirements are set out in the Additional Majors Regulations and the Minors Regulations on page 559.